thepower/power-docs/docs/Maintain/build-and-start-a-node/03-ssl-certs-for-node.md

 If you need an SSL certificate for your node, follow the steps below:

 1. Ensure that you use `root` account.
 It is necessary for further steps.
-2. Install `acme.sh` by running the following command:
+2. Install `acme.sh` by running the following command.
+Please, specify your real e-mail address:

    ```bash
    apt-get install socat